taufderl/learning-from-data/README.md

 # Learning from Data #

-course content of the course [Learning from Data](http://www.let.rug.nl/vannoord/College/LearningFromData/)at the University of Groningen, spring semester 2014
+course content of the course [Learning from Data](http://www.let.rug.nl/vannoord/College/LearningFromData) at the University of Groningen, autumn semester 2013/14